 Books also allow parents to begin teaching their children words and information that would not come up in common, every-day life.
 While speaking to babies is very important, reading helps broaden what parents can teach in a simple way, and provides the opportunity to introduce language in a deeper, more complex way than normal conversations can provide.

-As of March 2015, the WFOL has delivered over 600 gift boxes thanks to the support of our volunteers.
+WFOL has delivered about 75 gift boxes per year to new babies and their families thanks to the support of our donors and volunteers.
 The target audience for these gift boxes is babies two and under, and while we try and provide these boxes to all babes within their first six months, we need the community’s support to help find them.
-The WFOL finds these babies through word-of-mouth, newspaper birth announcements, a display in the local health care office, and our volunteers who encounter new mothers around town or at community events.
+Winters Friends of the Library finds out about new babies through word-of-mouth, newspaper birth announcements, a display in the local health care office, and our volunteers who encounter new mothers around town or at community events.

 Sharing is Caring